Stormwater Management Program

-Separate procedures for spill prevention and control are documented in the University’s Spill Prevention, Control and Countermeasure (SPCC) plans for campus, which are designed to meet federal requirements under 40CFR Part 112 dealing with aboveground oil storage facilities.
+Separate procedures for spill prevention and control are documented in the University’s Spill Prevention, Control, and Countermeasure (SPCC) plans for the campus, which is designed to meet federal requirements under 40CFR Part 112 dealing with aboveground oil storage facilities.
 WMU’s Pollution Prevention Incident Plan (PIPP) exists to meet the requirements of Part 5 Rules of the State of Michigan associated with chemical and petroleum storage.

 Catch Basin Cleaning and BMP Inspection

 WMU Facilities Management is responsible for the cleaning of the separate storm sewers and catch basins and inlets associated with the stormwater infrastructure and structural controls.
 This work is contracted out to a licensed utility contractor.
 These efforts are conducted as a corrective action when warranted but are typically conducted as preventative measures.
 All existing stormwater BMPs (i.e., detention, retention, infiltration, bioretention, etc.) are inspected annually by Landscape Services (see Attachment G).
 All catch basins are inspected on a rotating basis during each permit cycle in accordance with the MDEQ SAW Grant.
 Prioritization and cleaning is then based upon these field inspections (if observed greater than 6” sediment depth) and the internal WMU Work Order process.
 Materials removed from catch basin cleaning activities are properly manifested and disposed of by the licensed utility contractor.
 Any updates or revisions to this inspection and cleaning process are made within 30 days of a change in priority level.